heathj/code-review-later/README.md

+# Code Review Later

-Code review PRs later
+Code review PRs later.

+## Setup

-Add the following as a required check on PRs to make sure all PRs are code reviewed within a time frame.
+Add the following Github ACtion as a required check on PRs to make sure all PRs are code reviewed within a time frame.
 It will fail if a PR needs to be reviewed.
 Defaults are PRs needs to be reviewed every [5 hours](https://github.com/heathj/code-review-later/blob/main/action.yml)

 ~~~yaml
 on: 'push'